Jeiwan/uniswapv3-book/content/docs/milestone_5/price-oracle.md

 The `observe` function we just added returns an array of accumulated prices, and we want to know how to convert them to actual prices.
 I'll demonstrate this in a test of the `observe` function.

-In the test, I run multiple swaps in different directions at different blocks:
+In the test, I run multiple swaps in different directions and at different blocks:

 ```solidity
 function testObserve() public {